openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Appeals

-Victim(s) and offender(s) of an incident have thirty (30) days to appeal to the CoC Team the decision made in response to an incident report if they believe the process was not properly followed.
+Harmed indivuals and accused individuals have thirty (30) days to appeal to the CoC Team the decision made in response to an incident report if they believe the process was not properly followed.

 If the initial report was already managed by the CoC Team, a different set of CoC Team members should be chosen to manage the appeal process.
 The CoC Team may choose to involve external people if needed.